Skip to main content

 Exclamation_Point_2_x2C__Caution_2_x2C__Warning_2 Created with Sketch.

-Only essential personnel should report to work as required.
-Employees with questions about their status should consult with their supervisor.
+Only essential personnel should report to work as scheduled during the remote period or on Tuesday.
+Employees with questions about their status should consult their supervisor.

 Kean VP Barbara George Johnson Named to 2021 Women’s Power List